sapphoo/2018NewStart/mdn/learning-area/javascript/JavaScript基础.md

 var createPet = function(name) {  // Outer function defines a variable called "name"
   return {
-    setName: function(name) {    // Enclosed function also defines a variable called "name" name = name;               // ???
+    setName: function(name) {    // Enclosed function also defines a variable called "name" name = name;// ???
 How do we access the "name" defined by the outer function ???
     }
   }
 }